 6. Cities struggle with contaminated recycling bins.
 Waste is confusing so it’s not surprising that items are placed in the wrong bins.
 However, there are cost and safety concerns associated with contamination so cities are employing various strategies to address it.
 Some commonly misplaced or particularly problematic items include plastic bags, clothing/textiles, and computer cords.

 7. Most cities have recycling goals.
 Most cities have goals to increase their “diversion” rates, which means the percentage of incoming waste diverted from the landfill to compost or recycling.
 Some of these goals are quite ambitious too: San Francisco aims to send no waste to landfills by 2020 and NYC by 2030.
-Meeting these goals with require a dedicated effort by many individuals and organizations.
+Meeting these goals will require a dedicated effort by many individuals and organizations.

 8. We need better recycling capabilities.
 The U.S. is among the countries that have been sending items for recycling to China for years.
 Starting in 2018, China significantly reduced the amount of material they’ll accept as well as tightened standards for quality (i.e., less contamination).
 This shift, although difficult in the short run, provides extra support for haulers, cities, and others to invest in new recycling technology and better processes.
 Organizations such as The Closed Loop Fund and The Recycling Partnership are helping to unite strategies and funds.